Chigozie0706/Reliefchain-supra/README.md

   - `center_id`: Unique ID of the center.
   - `address`: Address of the owner.
   - `name`: Name of the center.
-  - `imageUrl`: URL for the center’s image.
+  - `imageUrl`: URL of the center’s image.
-  - `location`: Specific location of the center.
+  - `location`: Specific address of the center.
   - `city`: City where the center is located.
   - `state`: State where the center is located.
   - `active`: Status of the center (active/inactive).